ceLLMate: Sandboxing Browser AI Agents: Discussion and Limitations

-Since agent sitemaps serve as the ``API documentation'' for BUAs, automating their generation is analogous to automating API documentation.
-A key challenge lies in the diversity of server-side codebases across applications, which makes a one-size-fits-all solution difficult.
-To address this, we draw inspiration from frameworks like FastAPI~\cite{fastapi}, which automatically generate API documentation for applications built on them.
-Web applications built with the same framework often share design patterns and infrastructure, which suggests a promising direction: designing automated sitemap generators tailored to popular web development frameworks, such as Django, Flask, Node.js, etc.
+\textbf{Automated Sitemap Generation.} A key challenge of automating sitemap generation lies in the diversity of server-side codebases across applications, which makes a one-size-fits-all solution difficult.
+However, web applications built with the same framework often share design patterns and infrastructure, which suggests a promising direction: designing automated sitemap generators tailored to popular web development frameworks, such as Django, Flask, Node.js, etc.